 Use this safe alternative to bleach to eliminate mold, mildew, and stains.
 It kills bacteria, including dangerous strains such as salmonella.
 Use this liquid cleaner for any job that requires a bleaching and antiseptic cleaning without harsh chemicals.

 Use this common household item to clean, disinfect, and deodorize many areas of your home.
 Add sodium chloride (salt) to other green cleaning agents such as lemons to remove rust.
-As a paste it helps to remove burnt on materials on pans or in the stove.
+As a paste, it helps to remove burnt on materials on pans or in the stove.
 Use it as a paste of flour, vinegar, and salt to clean and shine steel, gold, pewter, and silver.
 Keep sponges germ-free and odorless by soaking them in a salt water solution when not in use.

 Vinegar is an excellent all-purpose cleaner with the incredible ability to cut through grease.
 Mix vinegar with equal parts of water in a spray bottle for glass, mirrors, and windows.
 Use this solution on wood floors and plastic waste containers to disinfect and deodorize.
-You can also apply it on the shower head and other faucets in your bathroom to help you remove that stubborn mold.
+You can also apply it to the shower head and other faucets in your bathroom to help you remove that stubborn mold.

 Vinegar is gentle for the home, yet it is strong enough to eliminate scale, mildew, wax build-up, and stagnant odors.